Embedded Counselling Skills for Family Practitioners

 This course is designed to provide students with the necessary knowledge and skills relating to practice in family work.
 Practitioners in this sector work with families with complex issues and with varying degrees of intensity and duration.
 This Course will provide skills development for practitioners working in a non-therapeutic context where counselling is not necessarily the only or even main strategy used to support families.
 It is anticipated that the students enrolling in this course will have some experience working in the health, welfare or education sectors.

 - Trimester 1 - 2017

 On successful completion of the course students will be able to:

-3. Use strategies of self-assessment, reflection and supervision to manage and develop effectiveness of clinical practices
+3. Use strategies of self-assessment, reflection and supervision to manage and develop effectiveness of this practice.

 - Engaging and collaborating with families